 Reporter: Ray Kyle

 Current Conditions: Even with the cooler temperatures Colorado Parks and Wildlife, Eagle Watershed Council, and the local Trout Unlimited chapter still is asking for the voluntary closures of the Eagle River from 2:00 pm to midnight due to the historic low waters.
 These current water conditions are causing the water temperatures to rise too high to fish in the afternoon.
-Any temperature above 68 degrees can and will kill trout, especially if they are stressed (ie, hooked and fought).
-Carry and use a river thermometer.
-Please limit your fishing to the morning and be off the water by noon to ensure our trout populations stay healthy and alive.
-On a lighter note, fishing has been great in those early hours of the day.
-We have been seeing great caddisfly, yellow sally, and PMD hatches that the trout are eagerly taking off the surface.
-Dry fly fishing is in its prime.
-A double dry rig can be extremely effective this time of year.
+Any temperature above 68 degrees can kill trout, especially if they are stressed (ie, hooked and fought) On a lighter note, fishing has been great in those early hours of the day.
+We have been seeing Midge, Trico, BWOs and October caddis hatches that the trout are taking off the surface.
 If you’re not seeing fish rising, a dry dropper rig is a great approach.
 Also, streamer fishing is picking up some of the browns staging for their annual spawn. .

 NYMPHS:Guides Choice Hare’s Ear 14-16, Nitro Pupa 14-16, Z Wing Caddis 14-16, Iron Sally 16-18, Tungsten Yellow Sally 14-16, Silvermans BH Epoxy Sally 14-16, Flashback Pheasant Tail 16-18